Rate (company)

-Guaranteed Rate Companies is a U.S. residential mortgage company headquartered in Chicago, Illinois.
-Founded in 2000 by Victor Ciardelli, the company had $73 billion in funded volume in 2020.
-As of 2021, the company has more than 10,000 employees and more than 850 offices nationwide and is located in 50 states.
+Guaranteed Rate Companies, doing business as Rate, is an American residential mortgage company headquartered in Chicago, Illinois.
+Founded in 2000 by Victor Ciardelli, the company had $55 billion in funded volume in 2022, down 25% since 2020.
+As of 2021, the company had more than 10,000 employees and more than 850 offices nationwide with locations in 50 states.
+By 2024, the company had shrunk to fewer than 5,500 employees.

 History

-Guaranteed Rate was founded in Chicago in 2000 by Victor F Ciardelli III, a native of Oak Brook, Illinois, who now resides in a $38 million Miami Beach mansion purchased in May 2021, serves as chairman and CEO.
+Guaranteed Rate was founded in Chicago in 2000 by Victor F. Ciardelli III, a native of Oak Brook, Illinois, who now resides in a $38 million Miami Beach mansion purchased in May 2021, serves as chairman and CEO.
 Through 2020, the company is the third largest retail mortgage lender in the US.

-Guaranteed Rate has been named to the Chicago Tribunes Top Workplaces list every year from 2012 through 2018.
-In 2013, Guaranteed Rate was listed by Crain's Chicago Business as one of the fastest growing companies in Chicago.
-The company was listed by U.S. News & World Report in 2018 as Top Lender for Online Service.
-Shant Banosian of Guaranteed Rate in Massachusetts ranked number 1 in the Scotsman Guide 2018 Top Originators rankings, and again in 2019 and 2020.
-In 2020, Banosian also became Guaranteed Rate's first loan officer to originate over $1 billion in total loan volume in a year, followed a few months later by Ben Cohen.
-Risha Kilaru of Guaranteed Rate in California ranked number 1 in the Scotsman Guide 2018 and 2019 Top Women Originators rankings.

 Guaranteed Rate Foundation was formed in 2012 to help those in need through difficult times.
 As of June 2021, the foundation has donated over $5 million in charitable grants.

 In 2013, Guaranteed Rate grew to more than $15.9 billion in residential home loans, an increase of $1.2 billion over 2012.
-This moved the company from the 12th-largest retail mortgage lender in the U.S. to the 10th.
+This moved the company from the twelfth-largest retail mortgage lender in the U.S. to the tenth-largest.

-In February 2014, Guaranteed Rate launched its first national ad campaign, featuring American television host Ty Pennington.
-The company budgeted up to $10 million for the campaign, growing to as much as $15 million in 2015.
-A 2016 Guaranteed Rate Super Bowl commercial featuring Pennington aired in regional markets.

-In 2015, Guaranteed Rate became the 8th largest retail mortgage lender with volume of more than $18 billion in home loans and was named Lender of the Year by Chicago Agent magazine.
+In 2015, Guaranteed Rate became the eighth-largest retail mortgage lender with volume of more than $18 billion in home loans and was named Lender of the Year by Chicago Agent magazine.